jasonmorgan-accel/style-guides/shell/index.md

 If a pipeline all fits on one line, it should be on one line.

-If not, it should be split at one pipe segment per line with the pipe on the newline and a 2 space indent for the next section of the pipe.
+If not, it should be split at one pipe segment per line with the pipe on the newline and an indent for the next section of the pipe.
 This applies to a chain of commands combined using `|` as well as to logical compounds using `||` and `&&`.